magoo/risk-measurement/content/en/blog/twitter-outage/index.md

 ![twitter_downdetector](twitter-downdetector.png)

-I am not a big fan of this source of measurement and I am thankful that we had two other conditions to rely on.
+I am not a big fan of this source of measurement.
+I still believe it passes.
+I am thankful there are two additional conditions to rely on.

 The third condition passes easily.
 Each linked article noted that there was an inability read or write tweets, which was a required aspect of the forecast.